Ryan-Reddy/FANTASTIC_FOUR_PROJB/README.md

                        Ûß ÜÛÛßßß      ßßÛÛÛ²  ÛÛÜ  ßß²ÛÜ ÛÛ ÛÛ ÜÛ²ßß  ÜÛÛ  ²ÛÛÛßß      ßßßÛÛÜ ßÛ ß ÛÛÜ  Ü      Ü ÜÛß    ßÛß     ßÛÛß ßÛÛß     ßÛß    ßÛÜ Ü      Ü  ÜÛÛ ß ßÛÛÛß        ßß         ß                 ß         ßß        ßÛÛÛß

-                                        Fantastic Five is currently looking for
+                                        FANTASTIC FIVE is currently looking for
                                    ÜÛÛÜ                                         ÜÛÛÜ
                                   ²ÛÛ ßß  Ü    nothing but competition!     Ü  ßß ÛÛ² ²ÛÛÜ Ü²ß²                               ²ß²Ü ÜÛÛ²